 For runners, feet and legs are often the parts of the body that get injured.
 Sometimes, the injuries can extend to the ankles, shins, knees, and even hips.

-But there’s one part of the body that can be prone to injury that is often overlooked but can be excruciating – the nipples.
+But there’s one part of the body that can be prone to injury that is often overlooked.
+And it can be excruciating – the nipples.

-If you’ve been running for any serious amount of time, you may know the feeling.
+A quick internet image search for nipple chafing will provide a plethora of images that can’t be unseen.
+Most experienced runners know the feeling well enough to take avoiding the problem very seriously.
 Unfortunately, once you feel it, it’s the kind of thing that makes you want to take a week off from running to avoid having the same burning pain again.

-Today we’re discussing what causes nipple chafing, how to prevent it, and some tips for treating it in the middle of a run and after your run.
+Today we’re discussing what causes nipple chafing, how to prevent it, and some tips for treating it, whether in the middle of a run or afterward.

 What causes nipple chafing?